Teach English in Japan with the JET Exchange Programme

 A Generous Invitation to Get to Know Japan

 Learn the language of Basho and Banana Yoshimoto.
 Make friends from all over the world.
 Read the newest manga and play the latest video games before your friends back home.
 Climb Mt.
 Fuji.
-Live and work in Japan for up to three years courtesy of the JET Programme, www.jetprogramme.org.
+Live and work in Japan for up to three years courtesy of the JET Programme.

-Every year more than 5,000 participants from 24 participating countries, mostly from English-speaking North America but including other language speakers from Europe and Asia, accept a generous invitation from the Japanese government to work in public schools and cultural liaison offices across the country as part of the internationalization efforts of one of the oldest and most modernized societies in the world.
+The Jet Programme has over 49,000 participants from 40 participating countries, mostly from English-speaking North America but including other language speakers from Europe and Asia, who accept a generous invitation from the Japanese government to work in public schools and cultural liaison offices across the country as part of the internationalization efforts of one of the oldest and most modernized societies in the world.

 Some JETs work at the same school throughout the length of their one-year contract; others visit a different school every week.
 Some have every school vacation off; others are expected to come into work regardless.
 Some JETs end up in cities like Tokyo, Sapporo, or Hiroshima; others end up in farming or fishing hamlets scattered deep in the inaka, the countryside.